Limited Express to Nagasaki

-I wasn't in a hurry to leave for Nagasaki, as hostel staff often don't reappear until 1500 or even 1600.
+I wasn't in a hurry to leave for Nagasaki, as hostel staff leave in the morning and often don't return until 1500 or even 1600.
 The train would take about two hours, and then there would be a streetcar ride and some walking in Nagasaki.
 So, I'll have my breakfast at the hostel, get packed, check out, and hang out there until about noon.

 It was still raining when I was ready to go.
 I walked three blocks along the covered market street and went down into the subway station.
 I took the subway to the Hakata station, bought my ticket, bought lunch to take on the train, and found my train's platform.

 I wasn't out in the weather between my bed in Fukuoka and when I exited the station in Nagasaki.

 I was headed a short distance across Kyūshū, the south-eastern-most of Japan's four largest Home Islands.